Real Madrid sign Eduardo Camavinga in €40m, six-year deal from Rennes

 Los Blancos beat off rivals for teenage sensation

-The capture of Camavinga represents a major statement of intent from Madrid following a frustrating final few weeks to the transfer window.
+The capture of Camavinga could represent a good piece of business from Madrid following a frustrating final few weeks to the transfer window.

 The 18-year-old has been keen to move on from his long-time home this summer however, and it is Carlo Ancelotti's side who have seen off their rivals to secure his signature on a lengthy deal.